-15. The confidence score indicates the algorithm's certainty in the match, not the likelihood that the match is or is not correct.
+17. The confidence score indicates the algorithm's certainty in the match, not the likelihood that the match is or is not correct.
 For example, a confidence score of 99% accompanying the defendant's photo does not mean there is a 99% chance the defendant is the subject and a 1% chance he or she is not.
 It merely means the algorithm has a 99% confidence in the similarities between the two photos, given the limitations of the algorithm's design and training, the evidence available for analysis in the probe photo, any information added to the probe photo during the editing process, and the contents of the database the algorithm runs against.
+Confidence scores presented in a format other than a percentage are likely the function of a logarithmic regression and must be interpreted as such.

-16. The face recognition candidate list contains evidence that the algorithm may have determined that someone else looked similar to the subject of the search, or in fact more like the subject than the defendant.
-For example, documents from one police department indicate that a subject investigated and ultimately charged was displayed at rank #319, meaning the algorithm produced 318 matches that it determined were more likely to match the subject of the search than the person ultimately charged.
+18. The face recognition candidate list contains evidence that the algorithm may have determined that someone else looked similar to the subject of the search, or in fact more like the subject than the defendant.
+For example, documents from one police department indicate that a subject investigated and ultimately charged was displayed at rank #319, meaning the algorithm produced 318 matches that it determined were more likely to match the subject of the search than the person ultimately charged.3